information1222pm-collab/MemecoinHunter/PLATFORM_OVERVIEW.md

 ## 💡 Final Word

-CryptoHobby is a comprehensive **paper trading and analysis platform** designed to help you develop winning strategies in the memecoin market without risking real capital.
+MemeCoin Hunter is a comprehensive **paper trading and analysis platform** designed to help you develop winning strategies in the memecoin market without risking real capital.
 With ML-powered pattern detection, real-time scanning of 110+ tokens, automated journaling, and institutional-grade risk management tools, you have everything needed to learn, practice, and validate trading strategies before considering real market deployment.

 **Start with $10,000 virtual capital, master the tools, prove your strategy in simulation, and build the confidence needed for real trading.**